 Most of the collection of art held by the charity Migraine Action was created in response to the ‘Migraine Art’ competitions organised between 1980 and 1987.
 These competitions were co-sponsored by the then British Migraine Association and WB Pharmaceuticals, a sister company of Boehringer Ingelheim, and were the brain child of Derek Robinson and Peter Wilson (MBE).
 Robinson was interested in the potential of using the artwork to promote the medical products of WB Pharmaceuticals.
 Meanwhile, as Founder-President of the British Migraine Association Wilson wanted to promote awareness of the charity.
 He also wished to use the artwork to educate and inform the public and medical professionals about the symptoms and consequences of migraine.
 This rationale for launching the competition was expressed in his first call for contributions (Aug.
 1980):

 “If this competition alerts just a few hundred more people into a realistic understanding of what migraine means in terms of astronomical human suffering then it will have been worthwhile.”

 The collection represents the largest repository of migraine art yet assembled, and it has attracted the interest of journalists, scientists and historians.
 The artwork frequently appears in medical journals and has contributed to a wider understanding of the condition.
 Since the 1980s the Migraine Art Collection has been exhibited internationally at both art galleries and academic conferences.
 In 1991 it was displayed at the Exploratorium in San Francisco and more recently in 2004 it was exhibited in Skein, Norway.
-Building on the aims and principles espoused by Peter Wilson in 1980, it is hoped the digitisation of the collection will continue to enhance the understanding of migraine and perhaps inspire a new generation of migraine artists.
+Building on the aims and principles espoused by Peter Wilson in 1980, it is hoped the digitisation of the collection,a nd its subsequent acquisition by the Wellcome Library, will continue to enhance the understanding of migraine and perhaps inspire a new generation of migraine artists.